nrkmokkapati/pythonProject1/README.md

 # pythonProject1
-This is my learn and practice repository
+This is my learn and practice repository!